purushothamap/Ticketek-Assessment/README.md

 # Ticketek-Assessment

-After thoroughly going through the requirement, I understood that AWS Elastic Beanstalk is right fit to deploy the solution.
+After thoroughly going through the requirement, I understood that AWS Elastic Beanstalk is right fit to deploy this solution.
-There are few advantages to deploy applications especially Microsoft .NET applications.
+Actually there are few advantages to deploy applications on elastic beanstalk, especially Microsoft .NET applications.

 •	Automated security Patching